D Notes on R

 ...

-Lines beginning with a hash symbol (#) represent comments.
+Lines beginning with a hash symbol (#) are comments.
 The first non-blank line after the comments holds the variable names, and the the rest of the file contains the data values separated by commas (,).

 Note how the dates in the first column are formatted using the only unmistakeable way of writing dates: year-month-day (yyyy-mm-dd).
 We highly recommend to always store dates in this format, which also happens to be the international ISO standard for writing dates.
-ISO dates, when used in file names, sort correctly and also have the advantage of being easily recognised as dates by R (and other statistical software).
+Also, ISO dates, when used in file names, sort correctly and also have the advantage of being easily recognised as dates by R (and other statistical software).

 If dates are stored in any other format (e.g. dd-mm-yyyy), we may need to import them as character values and later convert them to dates using the as.Date() function.